thekorn/sourcepoint_unified_cmp/README.md

   - [x] the api for the initial consent loading
   - [ ] api on the on demand loading of the consent message
   - [ ] implementation of a `SourcepointEventDelegate` which allows the flutter stack to hook onto consent events
+  - [ ] commit on namings, at the moment the *public* api of this packages does not stick to a single rule, sometimes it's *SourcepointUnifiedCMP*, sometimes it's *SourcepointCMP*, and in other places just *Sourcepoint*
 - [ ] implementation for ios/swift
 - [ ] implementation of tests
 - [ ] open source this as a proper flutter package.